tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 }
 ```

-2. Write the application build definitions (CMake files).
+## Defining builds in CMake

+The application's build definitions will be written in CMake files, specifically in [a CMakeLists file](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Getting%20Started.html#cmakelists-files) describing the sources used by the project, and in [CMake configuration "presets"](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to implement build settings needed for cross-compilation.

-But first, a small detour: create a file named `main.cpp` with a placeholder `main()` entrypoint so that the project will have *something* to compile.
+*But first*, a small detour: create a file named `main.cpp` with a placeholder `main()` entrypoint so that the project will have something to compile.

 `main.cpp`
 ```cpp